olearno/computers-essential-training/README.md

 The goal is to help students build a better relationship with their computers, making it easier for them to become good programmers in the future.

----

 ## Disclaimer

-This training is meant to inspire and guide you in building essential computer skills.
-Some commands or steps may not work exactly as shown on your system.
-Please explore and adapt the instructions as needed to find the right commands and solutions for your computer.
+This training is designed to inspire and guide you as you build essential computer skills.
+Please note that some commands or steps may vary depending on your system.
+Feel free to explore, adapt, and experiment with the instructions to find solutions that work best for your setup.

+Remember, this resource is just the beginning—keep learning, stay curious, and continue expanding your skills beyond this training!

 ---